Thomashighbaugh/nvim-forge/.github/README.md

 > to use as it is presented.

-With this in mind, **feel free to take from it as you please**, use pieces of it or the whole thing as a basis for your own and you are more than welcome to **submit pull requests** if it so pleases you, that's why its on GitHub  |wink |
+With this in mind, **feel free to take from it as you please**, use pieces of it or the whole thing as a basis for your own, and you are more than welcome to **submit pull requests** if it so pleases you, that's why its on GitHub |wink|

 ## Installation

-To use this configuration, clone it into your `~/.config/nvim` directory |
+To use this configuration, clone or copy it directly into your `~/.config/nvim` directory.

 ```sh

 # Back up your old configuration if present
 mv ~/.config/nim ~/.config/nvim.bak

 # Now clone this one
 git clone https://github.com/Thomashighbaugh/nvim-forge ~/.config/nvim

 ```

-And that should be it, if you have the prerequisites installed it should run through the lazy.nvim installation process and handle setting up everything in the process from Treesitter grammars to Mason dependencies, it might just take a few minutes so be patient.
+And that _should_ be it, if you have the prerequisites installed it should run through the lazy.nvim installation process and handle setting up everything in the process from Treesitter grammars to Mason dependencies, it might just take a few minutes so be patient.

 ## Configuration Structure